d5/tengo/docs/builtins.md

 ## print

 Prints a string representation of the given variable to the standard output.
+No spaces are added between the operands.

 ```golang
 v := [1, 2, 3]